What is a dysfunctional or toxic person?

 This person is controlling or manipulative

-The person you are with constantly questions your thoughts, beliefs, opinions, or feelings and you’re relunctant to share your true self.
+The person you are with constantly questions your thoughts, beliefs, opinions, or feelings and you’re reluctant to share your true self.

 They consistently judge or criticize you and attempt to convince you how to BE.

-They have impossibly high expectations and you are reminded by them that you always miss the mark.
+They have impossibly high expectations and you always feel as though you are never enough.

 You feel like you can’t do anything right. and even though it’s not your fault, you find yourself apologizing when you don’t “get it right.”

-This person can also be overtly controlling using charm and charisma to influence your thinking, feelings or behavior.
+This person can also be covertly controlling using charm and charisma to influence your thinking, feelings or behavior.

 This person is in denial about their issues or the problems in the relationship

-They refuse to acknowledge any problems and avoid confrontation or conflict at all costs.
+They refuse to acknowledge any problems and avoid confrontation by shutting down, ignoring you or disappearing.